Choosing Period Products for Tweens and Teens

 A tampon is a small cotton plug which sits in the vagina to absorb period blood.
 It’s a single use, disposable option.
 Some come with a plastic applicator to help you insert it.
 To remove a tampon, you pull on the string attached.

-Pros include being discreet and comfortable, since you shouldn’t be able to feel them once inserted.
+Pros of tampons include being discreet and comfortable, since you shouldn’t be able to feel them once inserted.
 They are great for movement – in particular, swimming 🏊♀️, are safe to use even if you have an IUD, and can be slept in (but must be changed after 8 hours).

-On the flip side, tampons are can be a little tricky to use at the start, they need to be changed regularly making them less environmentally friendly ♻️❌ and there is a small risk of toxic shock syndrome if they’re not used properly and changed regularly enough (so being responsible with timings is key).
-You can find a full breakdown on the risks of tampons for teens here.
+On the flip side, tampons are can be a little tricky to use at the start, they need to be changed regularly making them less environmentally friendly, and there is a small risk of toxic shock syndrome if they’re not used properly and changed regularly enough (so being responsible with timings is key).

 Disposable pads

 Pads are made of absorbent, disposable material such as plastic, cellulose or cotton.
-They stick to the inside of your underwear to absorb period blood 🩲
+They stick to the inside of your underwear to absorb period blood.

 Like tampons, they are single use and disposable.
 Generally you can change a pad every 4-6 hours, but this depends on your flow – ultimately, it's best to change it when it's full or no longer feels or smells "fresh".

-Pros of pads are that they are available in various sizes and absorbency levels, they’re very easy to use and there is a low risk of infection 📉 However, they are not as environmentally friendly as other options, they need to be changed regularly, you have to keep buying them and they can’t be worn when swimming or bathing 🏊🏼♀️❌
+However, they are not as environmentally friendly as other options, they need to be changed regularly, you have to keep buying them and they can’t be worn when swimming or bathing.

 Disposable pads are a favourite in luna’s teen community – 66% of luna members prefer these over any other period product.